-The method we presented is amenable to further, more extensive applications which exploit different QPO datasets and/or alternative QPO models.
-In a forthcoming study we will fit QPO triplets, each consisting of a low-frequency QPO simultaneous to the two kHz QPOs, where the former is associated with nodal precession frequency, in addition to the azimuthal and periastron precession frequencies that were used in the present study.
-This is expected to yield higher precision estimates of the parameters governing the NS spacetime, since the nodal precession frequency depend quite strongly on NS spin and quadrupole moment.
+The method we presented is amenable to further, more extensive applications which exploit different QPO data sets and/or alternative QPO models.
+In a forthcoming study we will fit QPO triplets, each consisting of a low-frequency QPO simultaneously with the two kHz QPOs, where the former is associated with nodal precession frequency, in addition to the azimuthal and periastron precession frequencies that were used in the present study.
+This is expected to yield higher precision estimates of the parameters governing the NS spacetime, since the nodal precession frequency depends quite strongly on NS spin and quadrupole moment.
 Our method is also applicable to other models relating QPOs to geodesic frequencies.
-This includes models in which QPO frequency identifications are different than those of the RPM, such as the epicyclic resonance models and global disk oscillation models in their various versions (e.g. Torok et al. (2014); Stuchlík & Kološ (2016) and refs therein).
-In all cases a key requirement is that the set of independent QPO frequencies predicted by a model and fit to the datais sufficiently large that the three parameters describing NS spacetime can be derived.
+This includes models in which QPO frequency identifications are different than those of the RPM, such as the ERMs and global disk oscillation models in their various versions (e.g., Török et al. 2012; Stuchlík & Kološ 2016 and references therein).
+In all cases a key requirement is that the set of independent QPO frequencies predicted by a model and fit to the data is sufficiently large that the three parameters describing NS spacetime can be derived.

 The reliability of results from our new method, like that of inferences based on QPOs in general, depend crucially on the correctness of the association of QPO signals to geodesic frequencies.
-Extensive, high sensitivity and large signal to noise QPO measurements to be obtained with next generation, large area X-ray missions, such as eXTP (De Rosa et al. 2019), Athena (Barcons et al. 2015) and STROBE-X (Ray et al. 2019) will allow the detection and precise characterisation of a significantly higher number of QPOs from many sources.
+Extensive, high-sensitivity, and large signal-tonoise QPO measurements to be obtained with next generation, large area X-ray missions, such as eXTP (De Rosa et al. 2019), Athena (Barcons et al. 2015), and STROBE-X (Ray et al. 2019) will allow the detection and precise characterization of a significantly higher number of QPOs from many sources.
 In conjunction with detailed applications of competing models and advanced methods like our own, they may provide the key to resolving long-standing ambiguities in QPO interpretation and placing stringent constraints on NS structure and EoS.

-Acknowledgments.- We thank Tiziano Abdelsalhin for having carefully read this manuscript.
-AM, GP, and PP acknowledge financial support provided under the European Union's H2020 ERC, Starting Grant agreement no. DarkGRA-757480.
-AM acknowledges partial financial support provided under the European Union's H2020 ERC Consolidator Grant "Matter and strong-field gravity: New frontiers in Einstein's theory" grant agreement no. MaGRaTh-646597 during the development of this project.
-LS acknowledges financial contributions from ASI-INAF agreements 2017-14-H.O and I/037/12/0 and from iPeska research grant (P.I.
+We thank Tiziano Abdelsalhin for having carefully read this manuscript.
+A.M., G.P., and P.P. acknowledge financial support provided under the European Union's H2020 ERC, Starting grant agreement No. DarkGRA-757480.
+A.M. acknowledges partial financial support provided under the European Union's H2020 ERC Consolidator grant "Matter and strong-field gravity: New frontiers in Einstein's theory" grant agreement No. MaGRaTh-646597 during the development of this project.
+L.S. acknowledges financial contributions from ASI-INAF agreements 2017-14-H.O and I/037/12/0 and from "iPeska" research grant (P.I.
 Andrea Possenti) funded under the INAF call PRIN-SKA/CTA (resolution 70/2016).
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 690904.
-SEM acknowledges the Violette and Samuel Glasstone Research Fellowship programme, and the Oxford Centre for Astrophysical Surveys, which is funded through generous support from the Hintze Family Charitable Foundation.
+This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 690904.
+S.E.M. acknowledges the Violette and Samuel Glasstone Research Fellowship program, and the Oxford Centre for Astrophysical Surveys, which is funded through generous support from the Hintze Family Charitable Foundation.
 The authors would like to acknowledge networking support by the COST Action CA16104 and support from the Amaldi Research Center funded by the MIUR program "Dipartimento di Eccellenza" (CUP: B81I18001170001).